 Use this resource to answer the questions that follow.

-What are some possible reasons that it took so long for multicellular, complex organisms to evolve?
+2. Why did it take so long for multicellular, complex organisms to evolve?